-Click here to view the Statement of Account Insert (PDF) mailed with your statement for the 2015-2016 school year.
-It provides additional information and answers to PSERS members’ most frequently asked questions regarding their
+Click on the link to view the Statement of Account Insert for DB members and Statement of Account Insert for DB and DC members mailed with your statement.
+It provides additional information and answers to PSERS members’ most frequently asked questions regarding their statement.

 Verifying Your Statement Information